MakingSense/code-style-guides/Javascript(ES5)/README.md

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.

-  - Acronyms and initialisms should always be all capitalized, or all lowercased.
+  - Acronyms and initialisms should keep the casing of the variable / object you're naming.

     > Why?
-Names are for readability, not to appease a computer algorithm.
+Acronyms in all capitals are harder to read.

     ```javascript
     // bad
-    import SmsContainer from './containers/SmsContainer';
+    import SMSContainer from './containers/SMSContainer';

     // bad
     var HttpRequests = [
       // ...
     ];

-    // good
-    import SMSContainer from './containers/SMSContainer';

-    // good
+    // bad
     var HTTPRequests = [
       // ...
     ];

-    // best
+    // Good
+    import smsContainer from './containers/smsContainer';

+    // Good (if it's a class)
-    import TextMessageContainer from './containers/TextMessageContainer';
+    import ContainerFactory from './containers/ContainerFactory';

-    // best
+    // good
-    var Requests = [
+    var httpRequests = [
       // ...
     ];
     ```